jbunke/deltascript/docs/ls-5-stat.md

   * `T{}` - a set of elements of any type `T`
 * A block of code `B`, where `B` can be zero or more statements<sup>[§5.2](#52--statements)</sup> enclosed in curly braces `{}`, or a single statement without enclosing punctuation

-When an iterator loop is reached by the script's execution<sup>[§TODO - execution]()</sup>, it assigns an element of the collection to the element variable and executes the loop body for each element in the collection, as outlined by the table above.
+When an iterator loop is reached by the script's execution<sup>[§7.4](./ls-7-exec.md#74--runtime-execution)</sup>, it assigns an element of the collection to the element variable and executes the loop body for each element in the collection, as outlined by the table above.

 > **Note:**
 >